Macau travel guide

 Macao is part of the People’s Republic of China, but it remains a Special Administrative Region (SAR) with its own immigration controls.

-You can stay in Macao for up to 6 months without a visa.
+You can visit Macao for up to 6 months without a visa, for tourism and to undertake unpaid business activities.

-To stay longer (to work or study, for business travel or for other reasons), you must get a visa before arrival.
+To stay longer, to do paid work, to study, or for other reasons, you must get a visa before arrival.
 Check which type of visa you need with the Macao Immigration Department.

 Travelling through Macao to China